Norman Powell: Portland Trail Blazers (2021–2022)

 On March 25, 2021, the Portland Trail Blazers acquired Powell from Toronto in exchange for Gary Trent Jr. and Rodney Hood.
 At the time, Powell had made 31 starts in his 41 games and was averaging a career-high 19.6 points, while his 3-point field goal percentage of 43.9% ranked 10th in the league.
 On March 27, Powell made his debut and recorded a game-high 22 points in 36 minutes in a 112–105 victory over Orlando Magic.
 On August 6, 2021, Powell signed a new, five-year, $90 million contract with the Trail Blazers.

-Los Angeles Clippers (2022–present)
+Los Angeles Clippers (2022–2025)

 On February 4, 2022, Powell was traded, alongside Robert Covington, to the Los Angeles Clippers in exchange for Eric Bledsoe, Justise Winslow, Keon Johnson, and a 2025 second-round pick.
 The trade reunited Powell with former Toronto teammates Kawhi Leonard and Serge Ibaka, the latter of which would be traded to the Milwaukee Bucks on February 10.
 In his Clippers debut on February 6, Powell scored 28 points and recorded 4 assists in a 137–113 loss to the Milwaukee Bucks.
 On February 10, he suffered a medial sesamoid bone fracture in his left foot, which sidelined him for two months.
 Powell played in a total of seven games for the Clippers after the trade, including two play-in games, and averaged a career-high 20 points.

+On February 10, 2024, Powell required stitches after he was hit in the face by the elbow of Jalen Duren during a game against the Detroit Pistons.
+The incident left him with a scar between his eyes.

+On February 13, 2025, Powell scored 41 points in a 120–116 overtime win over the Utah Jazz.

+Powell also participated in the 2025 Three-Point Contest, losing in the first round.

+Miami Heat (2025–present)

+On July 7, 2025, Powell was traded to the Miami Heat in a three-team deal that also included the Utah Jazz.

+National team career

+On August 4, 2025, Powell was named a part of the Jamaican national team for the 2027 FIBA World Cup Americas qualifiers.